Category Archives: Fear

 Affairs of the Heart

 “Sudden massive coronary events” are dominating my thinking lately.
-I am reading Joan Didion’s account of her husband’s death in The Year of Magical Thinking and browsed the pertinent pages of Ekaterina Gordeeva’s book My Sergei while waiting for Steve to glean salable items from Good Will on Tuesday.
+I am reading Joan Didion’s account of her husband’s death in The Year of Magical Thinking and recently browsed the pertinent pages of Ekaterina Gordeeva’s book My Sergei while waiting for Steve to glean salable items from Good Will on Tuesday.
 I am also writing my own memoirs of my husband Jim in a Continuing Ed course.
 What struck me this morning was the role of the grieving person’s best friend as hero.
 Not the knight-in-shining-armor type hero, but the simple, calming presence modelling a way to be.
 In a moment when shock obscures all notions of how to act, having a trusted person exhibit some caring, helpful behavior is a distinct grace.

 Gordeeva writes about her coach, Marina, prompting her to go into the ICU room where her husband lay.
 “Don’t be afraid.
 Go talk to him.
 He can still hear you.”
 She goes in and begins to unlace his skates, a normal gesture that helps loosen her words, her tears, her emotions.
 I remember our priest asking me and two of my daughters if we’d like to anoint Jim with some olive oil, bathe his face, and prepare his body to be taken away.
 It was a relief to excuse ourselves from the people downstairs in the living room and go up to him together, to say our goodbyes together, to touch him one more time.
 I am so grateful someone thought of allowing us that right then.
 We had another opportunity to say goodbye to his body at the funeral home later when my two other children came home.
 By then, I could take the lead with them and encourage them to approach.
 I can’t remember who started humming “Amazing Grace”, but we all joined in, musical family that we are, and swayed together, arms and bodies entwined.